 This easy recipe for langostino ceviche is made with langostinos (or shimp or lobster), lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.
 Langostinos, also known as squat lobster, are a type of shellfish that are related to hermit crabs.
 In the US, you can find langostino tails (frozen) at Trader Joe’s and Costco.
 In terms of taste, they are slightly sweeter than shrimp, you could say that these langostinos as not quite lobsters, but are more delicate than shrimp and have a more similar texture to lobster.

-Summary: Easy ceviche recipe made with langostinos, lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.
+Easy recipe for langostino ceviche made with langostinos or shrimp, lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.

 - 2 lbs of cooked langostino meat, defrosted if frozen

 - 1 red onion, cut in half and finely sliced lengthwise

 - 1-2 serrano peppers or other hot peppers, cut in half